Scleroderma-Associated Pulmonary Hypertension

 People with scleroderma are at increased risk for developing several types of pulmonary hypertension (PH), including:

-People who get diagnosed and treated for PH early in the disease process have improved outcomes and a broader range of treatment options.
+People diagnosed with and treated for pulmonary hypertension early in the disease process have improved outcomes and a broader range of treatment options.

 At the UPMC Comprehensive Pulmonary Hypertension Program, we:

-- Provide a comprehensive evaluation and care for scleroderma-associated PH.
+- Provide a comprehensive evaluation and care for scleroderma-associated pulmonary hypertension.

 - Strive to complete all testing within one to two weeks of the initial visit.

 - Can often accommodate a clinic visit with remaining tests and right heart catheterization within the same day or within a two-day period for patients who are more symptomatic or traveling from a distance.

 - Work with the team at the UPMC Scleroderma Center and meet regularly with pulmonary hypertension and pulmonary fibrosis specialists to coordinate patient care.

 - Have a team of blood vessel, heart, kidney, and intestinal specialists who are familiar with scleroderma.